 Serve it up with garlic knots, homemade focaccia, or some yeast rolls (these are great to premake and keep in the freezer to heat up whenever they're needed), and a nice little salad, and you have a great, quick and easy dinner on your hands.
 Perfect for when you have those 'I just popped up to say hi' guests.

 Frankly, I'm a garlic person.
 I'll admit that I add two cloves of smashed garlic in after frying the pork.
 Hey, we are total garlic people here.

 The residual heat after turning the flame off makes sure that the garlic is cooked through, that the flavor permeates all the rendered fat, but the garlic never gets burned and ruins your dish.
 But, if you're trying to be 100% authentic-authentic...don't add it. *shrugs in 'this is just a guideline'*

 Well, what about bacon in my carbonara?

 Guanciale, which is pork jowl, can be difficult to find.
 And you aren't likely to find slab bacon or pancetta at your local Walmart or Target.
 A nice thick-cut bacon is perfectly fine to use, and you'll most likely get a good 10 servings of carbonara out of one pound of it.

 I like it.
 A couple places in Italy do use it.
-It’s not in this recipe.
-If you want cream, go to my last carbonara recipe and be as deliciously inauthentic as you want, y’all!
+It's not in this recipe.
+If you want cream, go to my last carbonara recipe and be as deliciously inauthentic as you want, crazy

 The creaminess in this recipe comes from using whole eggs, an extra yolk, the melting cheese, and the starchy pasta water.
 Quickly mixing it all together in the pan with the pasta creates an awesome sauce that doesn't need cream.